Institute for Excellence Individual Contributors Sample Curriculum 2020-21

 Participants will work with Dr. Lisa Davis to develop skills around the ability to influence and communicate effectively through the creation of a persuasive argument.
 Being able to see issues and opportunities from multiple perspectives is an important attribute to being able to assess risk, look for new solutions and lead change.

 6. Inquiring Leadership

-This one-day segment is done in conjunction with Dr. Marilee Adams, author of “Change Your Questions, Change Your Life” and president of the Inquiry Institute.
+This half-day segment is done in conjunction with Dr. Marilee Adams, author of “Change Your Questions, Change Your Life” and president of the Inquiry Institute.
 Great leaders must ask great questions and participants will learn Dr. Adams methodology to building teams by leading with great questions.

 7. Neuroscience of Change and Transformation

 In this session, participants will take a deeper look at the amazing complexities associated with changing behaviors.
 Understanding the neuroscience, physiology and psychology of the brain and body can help leaders think and act with intention in ways that increase the likelihood of taking meaningful action.
 Based on the work of Srini Pillay M.D.
 CEO of The NeuroBusiness Group and professor at Harvard Medical School and invited faculty to the Harvard School of Business.
 Participants will apply this information to their situation and identify areas that he/she can change.